 If you did not use the SAP Installation Wizard to install an SAP application, make sure that the packages tuned and saptune are installed on your system.

-To tune a system, first find a tuning profile.
-To find the appropriate profile, use:
+To tune a system, first find a tuning solutions.
+To find the appropriate solution, use:

 tux > saptune solution list

-HANA Profile for servers hosting an SAP HANA database.
+HANA Solution for running a SAP HANA database.

-MAXDB Profile for servers hosting a MaxDB database.
+MAXDB Solution for running a SAP MaxDB database.

-S4HANA-DBSERVER Profile for servers hosting the SAP HANA database of an SAP S/4HANA installation (identical to SAP HANA solution)
+S4HANA-DBSERVER Solution for running the SAP HANA database of an SAP S/4HANA installation (identical to SAP HANA solution)

-SAP-ASE Profile for servers hosting an SAP Adaptive Server Enterprise database (formerly Sybase Adaptive Server Enterprise).
+SAP-ASE Solution for running an SAP Adaptive Server Enterprise database.